ualberta-smr/DocumentationQuality/README.md

 1. The service currently requires the library's GitHub repo to contain its source code in a `src` or `<library_name>` directory, otherwise the scripts are not able to find the source code.
 For example, NLTK stores its source code under the directory `nltk`, while CoreNLP stores its source code under a `src` directory.

 # Contact
-If you have any questions or concerns, you can open an Issue using Github's issue tracker, or email Henry Tang <hktang@ualberta.ca> or Sarah Nadi <nadi@ualberta.ca>
+If you have any questions or concerns, you can open an Issue using Github's issue tracker, or email:

+- Henry Tang <hktang@ualberta.ca> or,
+- Sarah Nadi <nadi@ualberta.ca>